 Matt: But all these extra accessories like bridal coats and boots, even pretty white umbrellas all add significantly to the cost when you’re likely to have already spent a small fortune on the dress, hair and makeup for your look.

 Dom: Confetti is rarely allowed to be thrown indoors and it’s rarely possible to throw the bouquet indoors either.
 You don’t want to be putting a standard overcoat or waterproof on for these important moments and having something designed to match your look means you don’t have to miss out!

 Matt: If the weather’s really bad you’re not going to want to go out in it even if you have come prepared, and if the weather is not too bad you should be able to go out in it anyway, after all I’m sure the groom is more than willing to lend his bride his suit jacket to warm her up between photographs!

 Dom: The weather really doesn’t matter on your day but guests will often comment to the bride “what a shame about the weather” which can feel like a real downer on the day.
 Showing the guests that you’re more than prepared and ready to embrace the day come rain or come shine means the weather is never brought up as an issue and helps the guests to embrace the weather too!

 Matt: Not every dress will work with wellies or cloaks and furs.
 Choosing the dress should be an emotional choice – the one you fall in love with, not the one that’s simply practical for bad weather.

 So those are our thoughts but where do you stand?
-Leave a comment to join the debate or place your votes in our poll below!
+Do you plan to be an all-weather-bride or will you be sticking strictly indoors if the weather isn’t quite as planned?
+Leave your comments to join the debate or simply place your vote in the poll below!